levelupcc/level-up/_pages/you-the-trainer/first-3-sessions-of-your-event/sharing-your-story/sharing-your-story.md

 updated: 2016-03-00
 weight: 1.23
 ---

 # Sharing Your Story: Creative Introductions and Perspectives #
-Nametags are helpful, but they donâ€™t stimulate the necessary engagement and energy that starts off an effective gathering.
+Nametags are helpful, but they don’t stimulate the necessary engagement and energy that starts off an effective gathering.
 For that, we turn to creative exercises to help participants and trainers learn about each other, our motivations for our attendance and our perspectives on relevant issues.

 ## Creative Introductions ##

-Though you can invite people to introduce themselves in a way that theyâ€™re familiar with â€”their name, where they come from, and their affiliation â€” we encourage more creative introductions to jump-start your event.
-By starting with a creative introduction, youâ€™re setting the tone to show that this will be a fun, engaging and participatory event.
+Though you can invite people to introduce themselves in a way that they’re familiar with —their name, where they come from, and their affiliation — we encourage more creative introductions to jump-start your event.
+By starting with a creative introduction, you’re setting the tone to show that this will be a fun, engaging and participatory event.

 Remember that this is often the first opportunity someone has to speak and share with the larger group, and it can be very stressful for some.
-Before you begin, make sure you set-up the room in order to maximize eye-to-eye connection and respect for each person while theyâ€™re speaking.
+Before you begin, make sure you set-up the room in order to maximize eye-to-eye connection and respect for each person while they’re speaking.
 If you have participants who go by pseudonymns or aliases, communicate to participants that they do not have to share their real name before the event begins.

 ## Exercises for Self Introductions ##